box/developer.box.com/content/guides/getting-started/architecture-patterns.md

 - A custom portal allowing users to collaborate in a non-Box branded environment
 - A load balancer distributing users to a web server with the deployed portal
-- Users can login using credentials maintained in an identity provider, which are then mapped to App User information from Box within a data server.
+- Users can login using credentials maintained in an identity provider, which are then mapped to [App User][au] information from Box within a data server.
 - Other site data is stored on the data server

 ## Box Skill